Archonic944/ShrinkENG/README.md

 traditional compression algorithm like zlib or LZMA for maximum compression (first compress with ShrinkENG, then compress the output with zlib or LZMA).

+# Usage

+The files are available in the Releases section of the GitHub repository.
+Find it on the right.

+On macOS, you may need to right click the binary and select Open to bypass Gatekeeper.

 # Compression Ratio
 The compression ratio of ShrinkENG is about 50% for a large English text corpus.
 If there are many words not in the dictionary, or a large amount of punctuation, or, say,